Long Covid research team wins global award

 Led by Professor Mark Faghy, the University of Derby team was one of three overall winners in the 2024 Nature Inclusive Health Research Awards for its project, ‘Profiling the Determinants of Long Covid.’

-The research aims to increase the causes and contributing factors of long Covid by bringing clinical insight together with the lived experience of patients.
+The research aims to increase the understanding of the causes and contributing factors of long Covid by bringing clinical insight together with the lived experience of patients.

 The team was praised for ‘demonstrating powerfully how patient-led research delivers greater impact’ by judges at the awards ceremony, which took place in Cape Town, South Africa.